Sumeya472/Ihsan/README.md

 Made with ❤️ for the Muslim Ummah**

-*May this app bring you closer to Allah and help in your spiritual journey.* can you minimize the animations and
+*May this app bring you closer to Allah and help in your spiritual journey.